-Programme coordinator: Prof Kobus van Schalkwyk or Prof Pieter von Wielligh
+Programme leaders: Prof Kobus van Schalkwyk or Prof Pieter von Wielligh

-E-mail: cjvs1@sun.ac.za or pvw@sun.ac.za
+E-mail: cjvs1@sun.ac.za or pvw@sun.ac.za Website: www.sun.ac.za/accountancy

 You must earn a total of 448 credits, as outlined below.
 For a description of individual module contents, see the chapter "Subjects, Modules and Module Contents" at the end of this book.